-10.14 College Review Committee: There shall be a College Review Committee (hereinafter CRC) in each undergraduate college.
-The CRC may include between four (4) and seven (7) members of the bargaining unit in each college.
 Membership of each CRC shall consist of tenured faculty at the rank of Associate Professor or Professor who have served a minimum of one (1) complete year at their current rank.
-In a year when the CRC reviews applicants to the rank of Senior Lecturer, there shall be at least one Senior Lecturer in the CRC.
-Applicants for promotion shall be ineligible to serve on the CRC.
+In a year when the CRC reviews candidates for promotion to the rank of Senior Lecturer, there shall be at least one Senior Lecturer in the CRC.
+In a year when the CRC reviews candidates for promotion to the rank of Principal Lecturer, there shall be at least one Senior or Principal Lecturer in the CRC.
+Candidates for tenure with promotion or promotion shall be ineligible to serve on the CRC.
 The CRC members may serve no more than two consecutive one (1) year terms.
-The number of members is to be decided by the Dean and the Dean's Advisory Committee.
+The number of members is to be decided by the Dean and the DAC.

 The election of the CRC shall be managed by the Dean.
-Probationary faculty, tenured faculty, Lecturers, Senior Lecturers, and Chairs may vote for the CRC members.
-Each Dean will send a list of the CRC members to Human Resources by November 1.
+Probationary faculty, tenured faculty, Lecturers, Senior Lecturers, Principal Lecturers and Chairs may vote for the CRC members.

+• By November 1: Each Dean will send a list of the CRC members to Human Resources.
 The Dean of the college will convene the first meeting of the CRC.
-The CRC will select its Chair.
+At this meeting, the CRC will select its Chair.

 The Dean shall attend the CRC meetings as an observer but shall withdraw prior to the formulation of any recommendations.
-The CRC will employ the Guidelines for Promotion in reviewing promotion applicants.
-An applicant for promotion will have the right to appear before speaking on their behalf.
+The CRC will employ the Guidelines for Tenure with Promotion and Promotion in reviewing candidates.
+Each candidate has the right to speak to the CRC on their own behalf.
 The CRC may seek further input from the DRC Chair, the Department Chair, and other faculty members as it deems appropriate.

-By November 30, the CRC Chair will forward the decision of the CRC to the applicant, the Dean, the Department Chair, the Chair of each DRC, the Chief Human Resource Officer, and the Association President.
-Applicants who are not recommended may meet with the Dean and the Chair of the CRC within fifteen (15) days of notification to discuss the reason for the decision.

-By December 10, the Dean submits their recommendation to Provost.
-Dean notifies the candidate of their recommendation

-By January 10, the Provost shall transmit their recommendation and those of the Dean, the Department Chair, and the tenured department faculty and senior lecturers to the President of the University.
+- By November 30: The CRC Chair will forward the recommendation of the CRC to the candidate, the Dean, the Department Chair, the Chair of each DRC within the respective college, the CHRO or their designee, and the Association President.
+Candidates who are not recommended may meet with the Dean and the Chair of the CRC within fifteen (15) days of notification to discuss the reason for the recommendation. - By December 10: The Dean will submit their recommendation to Provost and CHRO or their designee.
+The Dean notifies the candidate and Association President of their recommendation.
+Candidates who are not recommended may meet with the Dean within fifteen (15) days of notification to discuss the reason for the recommendation. - January 10: The Provost will render a decision and inform the candidate, the Dean, the Chair, and the Association President. - 10.14 Appeal: An individual who has been denied Tenure with Promotion or Promotion after being recommended at any level may file a written appeal with the Provost after receipt of notice of denial by the Provost, but no later than January 25.

-By January 20, the President shall send written notification to the approved faculty members that their Tenure, Tenure with Promotion, or Promotion will become effective in the next academic year.

-- Appeal: An individual who has been denied Tenure, Tenure with Promotion, or Promotion after being recommended at any level may file a written appeal with the President of the University no later than fifteen (15) calendar days after the meeting with the DRC and Department Chairs referred to in Article 10.13.
-Any candidate whose tenure, tenure with promotion, or promotion is denied may request a meeting with the Provost within 15 days of their notification. - 10.15 Upon receipt of the appeals request, a five-member review committee shall be formed, comprising of two representatives appointed by the Provost, two representatives appointed by the President of the Association, and a fifth member selected by the appointees to serve as Chair.
+Upon receipt of the appeals request, a five-member review committee shall be formed.
+The committee shall be comprised of two representatives appointed by the Provost, two representatives appointed by the President of the Association, and a fifth member selected by the appointees to serve as Chair.
 Committee members may not be from the appellant's academic department.
 The committee will be formed by February 20.